saleel/blog/content/blog/email-wallet/index.md

 Email Wallet has the potential to onboard many new users to Ethereum.
 Users can interact with Ethereum without knowing anything about wallets, private keys, gas, etc.

-Email Wallet is **a gateway to Ethereum**, and not just a simple way for sending money.
+Email Wallet is **a gateway to Ethereum**, and not just a simple way to send money.
 Developers can build extensions to allow users to interact with their smart contracts by sending emails.
-This can be used to build many interesting applications apart from Defi.
+This can be used to build many interesting applications, apart from interactions with Defi contracts.

 For example, Email Wallet could be used as **a recovery solution for other contract wallets**.
 Or email could be used as one of the keys for a multi-sig.
 (We and other teams are exploring more on this.)